intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

-The most impactful types of information to partition are (a) user-identifying information, such as user identity or identities (including account names or IP addresses) that can be linked and (b) non-user-identifying information (including content a user generates or accesses), which can be often sensitive when combined with the user identity.
+The most impactful types of information to partition are (a) user-identifying information, such as user identity or identities (including account names or IP addresses) that can be linked and (b) non-user-identifying information (including content a user generates or accesses), which can be often sensitive when combined with a user identity.

 In this section, we discuss considerations for partitioning these types of information.